Nazaninazar/web-scraping-challenge/web-scraping-challenge/README.md

 ### NASA Mars News

-* Scrape the [NASA Mars News Site](https://mars.nasa.gov/news/) and collect the latest News Title and Paragraph Text.
+* Scrape the [NASA Mars News Site](https://mars.nasa.gov/news/) and collected the latest News Title and Paragraph Text.
 Assigned the text to variables that I can reference later.

 ```python
 # Example: